datacommonsorg/data/scripts/NCBI_Assembly/README.md

 ### Notes and Caveats

 Assembly includes viral, prokaryotic, eukaryotic genomes including historical genome assemblies.
 However, here we only include a subset of the most recent versions of major genome assemblies.
-The raw data of additional genome assembly reports can be found in [this directory] (https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/).
+The raw data of additional genome assembly reports can be found in [this directory](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/).

 Please also note that while assembly report files are loosely tab delimited some data is separated by ":" plus whitespace from its property name.
 When using the script `format_NCBI_Chromosome.py` to generate mcfs from the assembly report files of new genomes or new versions of a genome, we recommed reviewing the output mcf for changes in spacing or data separation to ensure that no changes had been made in data formatting of the input file, which effects the output file formatting.

 ### License

-This data is from an NIH National Library of Medicine (NLM) genome unrestricted-access data repository and made accessible under the [NIH Genomic Data Sharing (GDS) Policy] (https://osp.od.nih.gov/scientific-sharing/genomic-data-sharing/) and the [NLM Accessibility policy] (https://www.nlm.nih.gov/accessibility.html).
+This data is from an NIH National Library of Medicine (NLM) genome unrestricted-access data repository and made accessible under the [NIH Genomic Data Sharing (GDS) Policy](https://osp.od.nih.gov/scientific-sharing/genomic-data-sharing/) and the [NLM Accessibility policy](https://www.nlm.nih.gov/accessibility.html).
 Additional information on "NCBI Website and Data Usage Policies" can be found [here](https://www.ncbi.nlm.nih.gov/home/about/policies/).

 ## About the import